Can You Give Your Baby Up for Adoption at 2 Years Old?

 The goal of laying out these challenges isn’t to cause you to feel afraid.
 Rather, we want you to be prepared for what placing a 2-year-old for adoption may look like, and put you in a position to make the best decision for your life.

-Kinship Adoption: If parenting is no longer an option but you still want to maintain a close, personal relationship with your child, you could consider kinship adoption.
+- Kinship Adoption: If parenting is no longer an option but you still want to maintain a close, personal relationship with your child, you could consider kinship adoption.
 This is the process of having a family member adopt your child.
-This adoption process is different from many others, but there are still necessary services you will need that American Adoptions would be happy to provide.

 Placing a 2-Year-Old for Adoption with American Adoptions

-As a full-service, fully-licensed national adoption agency, American Adoptions works with hundreds of women each year who are considering adoption for their child.
-While most of these women are thinking about adoption for their newborn, we do also work with women who want to put their 2-year-old up for adoption on a case‐by‐case basis.
+As a full-service, fully-licensed national adoption agency, American Adoptions works with hundreds of women each year who are considering adoption for their children.
+While most of these women are thinking about adoption for their newborns, we do also work with women who want to put their 2-year-old up for adoption on a case‐by‐case basis.

-In this adoption process, you can have many of the same options that any other prospective birth mother would have — such as choosing the adoptive family, deciding on the level of openness in your adoption and receiving financial assistance for adoption-related expenses.
+In this adoption process, you have many of the same choices that any other prospective birth mother would have — such as choosing the adoptive family and deciding on the level of openness in your adoption.
 However, placing a 2-year-old for adoption may look different in many ways, too.

-The best way to get a clear understanding of what placing your 2-year-old for adoption could look like is to call 1-800-ADOPTION and speak with an adoption specialist through our free information form.
+The best way to get a clear understanding of what placing your 2-year-old for adoption could look like is to request to speak with an adoption specialist through our free information form.
 Our specialists will help you understand how to place your 2-year-old up for adoption, as well as what other options could be a great choice for you.